-- Privileged identity management (PIM) - Manage privileged administrative roles across Microsoft Entra ID, Azure resources, and other Microsoft Online Services.
-Use it for just-in-time access, request approval workflows, and fully integrated access reviews to help prevent malicious activities:
+Privileged Identity Management (PIM) - Manage privileged administrative roles across Microsoft Entra ID, Azure resources, and other Microsoft online services.
+Use it for just-in-time access (JIT), request approval workflows, and integrated access reviews to help prevent malicious activities:

-- Reporting and monitoring - Your Microsoft Entra reporting and monitoring solution design has dependencies and constraints: legal, security, operations, environment, and processes.
+Reporting and monitoring - The Microsoft Entra reporting and monitoring solution design has dependencies and constraints: legal, security, operations, environment, and processes.

 Best practices for a pilot

-Use pilots to test with a small group, before making a change for larger groups, or everyone.
+Before making a change for larger groups, or everyone, use pilots to test with a small group.
 Ensure each use case in your organization is tested.